Mi Teleférico: Background

 The neighboring cities of El Alto and La Paz are the second and third most populous cities in Bolivia.
 Despite their proximity, travel between the two has always been a challenge, due to a difference in elevation of about 400 m.
-La Paz, the national capital of Bolivia, is located in a canyon on the Choqueyapu River, while El Alto, a poorer but growing city with a majority indigenous population, is located above it on the Altiplano plateau.
+La Paz, the administrative center of Bolivia, is located in a canyon on the Choqueyapu River, while El Alto, a poorer but growing city with a majority indigenous population, is located above it on the Altiplano plateau.
 Prior to the construction of the cable car, travel between La Paz and El Alto was limited to heavily crowded, winding streets, and the only public transit consisted of buses and minibuses that often got stuck in traffic.
 In order to alleviate this situation, the idea of connecting the two cities with a cable car has been proposed several times since the 1970s.

 In the 1970s, a team planned an aerial cable car route connecting the neighborhoods of La Ceja in El Alto and La Florida in La Paz.

 In 1990, a feasibility study was undertaken for a cable car between La Ceja in El Alto and the Plaza de San Francisco in La Paz.
-The most controversial aspects of the plan were the fare, the low passenger capacity, and the proximity to the Basilica of San Francisco.
+The most controversial aspects of the plan were the fare, the low passenger capacity, and ultimately the proximity to the Basilica of San Francisco.
 During the 1991 municipal elections, the Conciencia de Patria (CONDEPA) party candidate argued against a cable car, claiming it would cost minibus drivers their livelihoods and impact privacy.

 In the 1993 municipal elections, mayoral candidate Mónica Medina, also of the CONDEPA party, made aerial transit one of her campaign promises, modifying the original idea of a single line into a system of interconnected cable car lines with a hub on Lainkakota hill.

 In 2003, the project returned to the table, but details such as tower placement stalled the work.
 The planned San Francisco terminal was moved to the Zapata soccer field near the Higher University of San Andrés, but the idea was still too controversial to move ahead.

 In 2011, the Municipal Government of La Paz carried out a study on potential ridership demand, and found that the city handles 1.7 million trips per day, including 350,000 trips between La Paz and El Alto.